amethyst/amethyst/book/src/intro.md

 ## Motivation

-Most of us have worked with quite a few game engines over the years, namely [Unity][un], [Unreal Engine][ud], [JMonkeyEngine][jme] and many more.
+Most of us have worked with one game engine or another over the years, for example [Unity][un], [Unreal Engine][ud], and [JMonkeyEngine][jme].
-While they all are pretty solid solutions if you want to build a quality game, each have their own pros and cons that you have to weigh before using them, especially in regards to performance and scalability.
+While they are all solid solutions if you want to build a quality game, each have their own pros and cons that you have to weigh before using them in regards to performance and scalability.

-We think that basing the Amethyst engine on good and modern principles will allow us to make an open source game engine that can actually be more performant than those engines.
+We believe that building the Amethyst engine on modern principles learned from our experiences with these engines will allow us to make an open source game engine that can actually be more performant than those mentioned above.
 Those principles are:

-1. Modularity.
+1. ### Modularity

-   Modularity is at the core of the [Unix philosophy][up], which proved itself to be an excellent way of developing software over the years.
+   Modularity is at the core of the [Unix philosophy][up], which has proven itself to be an excellent way of developing software over the years.
-   You will always be free to use the built-in modules, or to write your own and integrate them easily into the engine.
+   You will always be free to use the built-in modules, or to write your own and integrate them in to the engine.
-   Since modules are small and well integrated, it is easier to reason about what they do and how they relate to other modules.
+   Since modules are small and well integrated, it's easier to reason about what they do and how they relate to other modules.

-1. Parallelism.
+1. ### Parallelism.

    Modern computers, even cheap ones, all have multithreading with multicore CPUs.
-We expect that over the years, there will be more and more opportunities for parallelism to improve performance.
-   With a proper parallel engine, we are convinced that your game will be more and more performant over the years without even needing you to update it.
+There are now more opportunities for parallelism to improve performance than ever before.
+With a proper parallel engine, your game will perform better on cheaper hardware, increasing your potential audience, as well as gaining performance benefits as technology improves.

-1. Data-oriented/Data-driven.
+1. ### Data-oriented/Data-driven.

-   Building your game around the data makes it really easy to prototype and quickly build a game.
+   Building your game around the data makes it easy to prototype and build a game by reducing iteration cycle times.
-   Complex behaviours like swapping assets during gameplay become a breeze, making testing and balancing a lot faster.
+   Complex processes like swapping assets during gameplay become a breeze, making testing, balancing, and refining a game a lot faster.

 ## Why use Amethyst?

-While there are a lot of [great building blocks][awg] in the Rust ecosystem, using the Amethyst engine instead of building your own game engine definitely has a lot of advantages.
+While there are a lot of [great building blocks][awg] in the Rust ecosystem, using the Amethyst engine instead of building your own game engine has a lot of advantages.

-First of all, the engine is based on the [Specs] library, which is a common base on which the engine's concepts are built.
+First, the engine builds on the [Legion] library, which is the basis of the Parallel ECS architecture.
 For a great introduction to game development with Rust and an Entity Component System, see this [great talk by Catherine West](https://kyren.github.io/2018/09/14/rustconf-talk.html).
-Amethyst's take on ECS is described in the [concepts](./concepts/intro.md) section of the book.
+Amethyst's take on ECS is described in the [concepts](./concepts/intro.md) section of this book.

+Individual Amethyst sub-crates use other well-vetted libraries such as [Rodio] and [winit].

-A lot of features have been glued together using those:
+Amethyst's features have been glued together using those:

 There are the obvious ones: